amitmerchant1990/reverie/cfp.md

 Papers must not include authors' names and affiliations.
 Furthermore, self-references that reveal the authors’ identities, e.g., "We previously showed (Smith, 1991) ..." must be avoided.
 Instead, use citations such as "Smith previously showed (Smith, 1991) ..."
 Papers that do not conform to these requirements will be rejected without review.

 Papers should not refer, for further detail, to documents that are not available to the reviewers.
-For example, do not omit or redact important citation information to preserve anonymity.
-Instead, use third person or named reference to this work, as described above ("Smith showed" rather than "we showed").

-Papers may be accompanied by a resource (software and/or data) described in the paper, but these resources should be anonymized as well.
+Supplementary materials should also be anonymized.

 ### Authorship